cgihlstorf/cmu-api-2022/README.md

 # cmu-api-2022

-Repository for code and scripts for the API Knowledge graph Project.
+Repository for code and scripts of the API Knowledge graph Project.